erichaydel/errdo/README.md

 If there's a big feature you want, I would hope you would consider contributing.

 This gem happens on the brink of failure in the app.
 Exceptions in this gem lead to bad user experience, so everything is very well tested in minitest.
-As such, everything that gets submitted needs to be pretty well tested.
+Everything submitted should have 95%+ code test coverage, at the very least.

 As far as style, I follow a subset of the [ruby style guide](https://github.com/bbatsov/ruby-style-guide).
 There's a rubocop file in the repo that's customized.
 I would highly appreciate if it you follow the style guide, to keep things clean.
 Honestly, though, I probably won't reject something just because of style.